 Manpower (sales and marketing)

-By calculating the costs associated with your digital and outbound marketing campaigns, you can directly account for new sales, as well as allocate particular budgets for each campaign.
+By calculating the costs associated with your digital and outbound marketing campaigns, you can directly account for new sales, as well as better allocate budgets for each campaign.

-If your company is utilizing mostly digital marketing, you can break down that component further by campaign types, then assess how successful and profitable each activity is.
-When you know that, you can start implementing activities to improve over time.
+If your company is utilizing mostly digital marketing, you can break down that component further by campaign types, and then assess how successful and profitable each activity is.
+Then, you can then implement activities to improve effectiveness over time.

-Some ways you can improve your customer acquisition costs is by spending a little more time on activities that can optimize your conversion rates.
-Make it easier for website visitors to convert to leads, which you can do by adding CTAs and links to relevant content throughout your website and blog.
-Make sure that the content is as clear as possible and conveys your ability to alleviate your prospective customers’ pain points.
+Make it easier for website visitors to convert to leads, which you can do by adding calls-to-action (CTAs) and links to relevant content throughout your website and blog.
+Make sure that the content is as clear as possible and conveys your ability to alleviate your prospective customers’ pain points and answer their questions.

-Customer lifetime value looks at how much revenue a business can reasonably expect over the average lifespan from a single customer.
+Customer lifetime value is how much revenue a business can reasonably expect over the average lifespan of a single customer.

 You can determine the lifetime value of your customers by using the following calculation:

 One way that you can increase the lifetime value of your customers is by developing lead nurturing campaigns that reach out to existing customers, providing you and your sales team the opportunity to inform existing customers about new services, products, and resources.